 The format of the data to be transferred is composed of various factors such as data bit length, parity on/off, parity type, address bits and the number of stop bits.
 These factors are determined by the setup of various bits within the UCR1 register.
-The BNO bit controls the number of data bits which can be set to either 8 or 9.
-The PRT bit controls the choice if odd or even parity.
-The PREN bit controls the parity on/off function.
-The STOPS bit decides whether one or two stop bits are to be used.
+The BNO bit controls the number of data bits which can be set to either 8 or 9, the PRT bit controls the choice of odd or even parity, the PREN bit controls the parity on/off function and the STOPS bit decides whether one or two stop bits are to be used.
 The following table shows various formats for data transmission.
-The address bit, which is the MSB of the data byte, is used to identify the frame as an address character or data if the address detect function is enabled.
-The number of stop bits, which can be either one or two, is independent of the data length.
+The address bit, which is the MSB of the data byte, identifies the frame as an address character or data if the address detect function is enabled.
+The number of stop bits, which can be either one or two, is independent of the data length and is only used for the transmitter.
+There is only one stop bit for the receiver.

-Start Bit Data Bits Address Bits Parity Bit Stop Bit
+Start Bit Data Bits Address Bit Address Bit Parity Bit

-Example of 8-bit D ata Formats
+Example of 8-I oit Data Format S

 1 8 0 0 1

 1 7 0 1 1

 1 7 1 0 1

-Example of 9-bit D ata Formats
+Example of 9-I oit Data Format s

 1 9 0 0 1

 1 8 0 1 1

 1 8 1 0 1